selfcommunity/developers-doc/docs/apireference/v2/user/get_users_social_associations.md

 :::info

-This operation requires authentication and the user must be the same or admin role to view all the associations.
+This operation requires authentication and the user must be the same or must have the admin role to view all the associations.

 :::